Coconut Macaroon Nests

 • Preheat oven to 350°F and line two baking sheets with parchment paper or silicone mats.

-• Add sweetened condensed milk and vanilla.
+• Add 14 oz. sweetened condensed milk and 1 teaspoon vanilla extract.
 Stir until incorporated.

 • Use a large cookie scoop to scoop about 3 Tablespoons of dough onto the baking sheet.
 Use the back of a spoon or your fingers to form the dough into a nest shape.